Summit41/ruby_selenium_pom_demo/README.md

 #### Repo Demo

-Use the folowing command to run the demo:
+Use the folowing commands to run the demo files:
 ```
+ruby ./demos/ui_demo.rb
+ruby ./demos/contacts_api_demo.rb
-ruby demo.rb
+ruby ./demos/users_api_demo.rb
 ```
-The demo covers the basic ui functionality which will be executed by the tests in the ./tests/ directory
+These demos cover the basic functionality which will be executed by the tests in the ./tests/ directory:
+* UI Demo: Performs most of the available actions via the UI
+* Contacts API Demo: Adds, Gets, Edits, and Deletes Contacts
+* Users API Demo: Adds, Gets, Edits, Logs In & Out, and Deletes Users

 #### Running the tests in the ./tests/ directory